 - Stay away from unaccredited programs that employers might not recognize.

 High-quality online education uses the same standards as traditional programs.
 The real difference is just the delivery method, not the academic rigor.
+Recognition of Prior Learning can help you earn credits for your previous experience.
+When you show a degree from an accredited institution, employers see it as legitimate proof of your education.

 How Employers Check Degrees?

 Employers use several methods to verify educational credentials.
 The process depends on the type of degree and the company’s resources.
+Most companies verify degrees by contacting the institution’s records office directly.
+Some use third-party background check services that access educational databases, such as the National Student Clearinghouse, which is a popular database many employers rely on for quick verification.

 What Employers Verify